-Violence, terrorism, natural disasters, and shootings are traumatic for teachers, too.
 While you’ll want to tend to your students’ needs, it’s important to attend to your own fears and anxieties as well.
 Here are some ideas to help you cope.

 Build a community of support.
 Teachers need support from other adults to process their emotions.
 Make time to reach out to your colleagues.

 Try visualization exercises.
 As important as it is to take time to deal with distressing feelings, there are also times when it’s necessary to temporarily push the pain away in order to function.
-Try visualizing your worries as a big boulder that you push away.
+Try visualizing your worries as a big boulder that you can push away.
 Or picture yourself loading your troubles into a canoe and pushing it downstream.

 Take care of your physical needs.
 It’s easy to forget to eat, sleep, or drink when you’re wrapped up in a trauma.
 But unless you take care of yourself, you’re likely to get sick.
 Make a special effort to maintain good nutrition, sleep, and exercise habits.
 Maintaining regular routines can help you feel secure, too.